TalTech-HPC-Centre/taltech-hpc-docs/docs/software/turbomole.md

 export PARNODES=$SLURM_NTASKS
 export OMP_NUM_THREADS=$SLURM_CPUS_PER_TASK

-#Run calculations
+# Run calculations
 jobex -ri -c 600 > jobex.out 2>jobex.err
 t2x -c > final.xyz

-#Clean after yourself
+# Clean after yourself
 mv $SCRATCH/* $CALCULATIONDIR
-rm -rf $SCRATC
+rm -rf $SCRATCH
 ```

 ### Memory

-For common calculations (e.g. optimization, frequency etc.) it is enough 1 GB per 1 CPU.
-However, some calculations can require more memory (e.g TD-DFT, large SCF calculations, etc.).
+For common calculations (e.g. optimization, frequency, etc.) it is enough 1 GB per 1 CPU.
+However, some calculations can require more memory (e.g. TD-DFT, large SCF calculations, etc.).
 Data from a `slurm-JOBID.stat` file can be useful to determine the amount of memory required for a computation.
-In `slurm-JOBID.stat` file the efficiency of memory utilization is shown.
+In the `slurm-JOBID.stat` file, the efficiency of memory utilization is shown.

 Bad example: